 A Big State With Big Challenges

-The most recent Texas Public Health Action Plan, published by Texas DHHS, outlines a number of public health issues impacting the lives of the state's 28.3 million citizens.
+A number of public health issues impact the lives of Texas’ citizens.
 They include:

 - Communicable and chronic disease